Mobile Suit Gundam: Anime

+Cucuruz Doan's Island

+Within the 43 episodes of the original run, the episode "Cucuruz Doan's Island" stands out.
+Due to the director's request, the episode was never officially released in English.
+This episode was not used in the compilation films.
+In 2022 the film Mobile Suit Gundam: Cucuruz Doan's Island released as an adaptation of this episode.

 Novels

-In 1979, before the end of the anime, Yoshiyuki Tomino himself created the first novelizations of the original Gundam anime series.
-The novels, issued as a series of three books, allowed him to depict his story in a more sophisticated, adult, and detailed fashion.
-Along with this adaptation came several major changes to the story.
+In 1979, while the anime was airing, Yoshiyuki Tomino wrote the first novelizations of the original Gundam anime series.
+The novels, published as a trilogy, allowed him to depict his story in a more sophisticated, adult, and detailed fashion.
+This adaptation included several major changes to the story.
 For example, Amuro is already a member of the Federation military at the time of the initial Zeon attack on Side 7, and the main characters in the Federation serve on the White Base-class ships Pegasus and Pegasus II rather than the Pegasus-class White Base.
-Additionally, the war continues well into the year UC 0080 in the novels, whereas it concludes at the beginning of that year in the anime series.
-In the novel Amuro Ray is killed in the final attack against the Zeonic stronghold of A Baoa Qu when his RX-78-3 is pierced through the torso by a Rick Dom's beam bazooka.
+The One Year War continues well into the year UC 0080 in the novels, whereas it concludes at the beginning of that year in the anime series.
+In the novel Amuro Ray is killed in the final attack against the Zeon stronghold of A Baoa Qu when his RX-78-3 is pierced through the torso by a Rick Dom's beam bazooka.
 This occurs as Char's unit attempts to warn him about Gihren's intention to destroy the fortress and take the Federation's offensive fleet along with it.
 Char and the crew of Pegasus II (White Base), along with handpicked men under Kycilia Zabi's command, make a deep penetrating attack against the Side 3 and together kill Gihren Zabi, after which Kycilia is killed by Char.
 Tomino later lamented that had he known that the anime's ending would be different and that another series would be made, he would not have killed off Amuro in the novels.